kite9-org/kite9/docs/Templating.md

 }
 ```

-This says that when we render a `<glyph>` element in the output, we should use this part of the template:
+This says that when we render a `<glyph>` element in the output, we should use this part of the template from `template.svg`:

 ```xml
 <template id='glyph'>